 Once joint destruction of the knee has set in there are no specific exercises that can stop or arrest the development of deformity and joint destruction.
 Regular range of motion exercises and weight bearing activity are important in maintaining muscle strength and overall aerobic (heart and lung) capacity and help prevent the development of osteoporosis which can complicate later treatment.

-Possible benefits of partial knee replacement surgery
+Possible benefits of knee surgery for rheumatoid arthritis

 Not all surgical cases are the same, this is only an example to be used for patient education.

 The best case scenario includes inactivity and decreased mobility in conjunction with antirheumatic medication and intraarticular steroids can cause some improvement of symptoms.